ThingSet/thingset.github.io/docs/spec/v0.4/4c_mqtt.md

 ## General thoughts

+MQTT topics used for ThingSet are namespaced with a `ts/` at the very beginning.
+This allows to use the same broker for multiple purposes and data formats.
+Topics are sent with every single MQTT message.
+In order to keep them as short as possible, no additional versioning prefix is added.

-The first part of the MQTT topic contains a user or tenant name and the device ID, followed by `rx` or `tx` to indicate the direction of the message. `tx` means that a message is transmitted from the device to the cloud (uplink), `rx` means that the device receives a message from the cloud (downlink).
+The ThingSet-specific part of the topic starts a user or tenant name and the device ID, followed by `rx` or `tx` to indicate the direction of the message. `tx` means that a message is transmitted from the device to the cloud (uplink), `rx` means that the device receives a message from the cloud (downlink).

+In environments without different users or during bootstrapping of devices, `null` shall be used instead of an actual user name.

-Gateway subscribes to (downlink)
+Gateway subscribes to downlink messages with using topic

-    {user}/+/rx/#
+    ts/{user}/+/rx/#

-and publishes to (uplink)
+and publishes uplink messages to the topic

-    {user}/{device-id}/tx/{path}
+    ts/{user}/{device-id}/tx/{path}

-**Remark:** For MQTT v3.1.1 it is not possible to use the same node for uplink and downlink messages, as a device would receive its own published message if it subscribed to the topic aswell.
+**Remark:** For MQTT v3.1.1 it is not possible to use the same topic for uplink and downlink messages, as a device would receive its own published message if it subscribed to the topic aswell.
 Only MQTT v5 has a "No Local" bit to prevent getting messages from same clientID.

 This topic layout allows to easily grant access rights on user or device basis, e.g. with following wild card:

-    {user}/{device-id}/#

-Topics are sent with every single MQTT message.
-In order to keep them as short as possible, no additional versioning prefix is added.
+    ts/{user}/{device-id}/#

 ## Statements